 By appointment to fill a vacancy, Judge Gorman became an Associate Circuit Judge in November 2007, where she presided over felony and misdemeanor jury and bench trials in criminal court, traffic court, domestic violence court, as well as diverse civil disputes.
 She was elected Judge of the 10th Circuit Court in 2012.

 Judge Gorman is known as a hard-working judge with impeccable scholarly credentials who decides cases in a fair-minded and even- tempered manner.
 She holds memberships in the Washington Chamber of Commerce, Illinois Judges Association, Peoria County Bar Association, and the Illinois Bar Association as well as being active in judicial education through the Administrative Office of Courts.
 In 2011, Peoria Magazine named her as a Woman of Influence ,and when asked to describe herself in three words she replied, “Hometown, diplomatic, and careful.”

-The Roots Award is given annually to someone who spent at least a portion of their childhood in Washington, IL and has made a significant contribution to science, government, art, sports, or charitable work.
 Judge Gorman will attend and speak at a reception in her honor on September 28, at St. Mark’s Lutheran Church and ride in the homecoming parade on September 29.

 A scientist, entrepreneur, and a CEO, former Washingtonian Tejas Shastry can soon add a new title to his grand list of accomplishments —- youngest Washington Roots Award recipient.
 Just 25 years old, Shastry was recently named as the 2015 recipient of the honor by the Washington Historical Society, which annually recognizes current and former Washingtonians who are contributing to society around them.
 Shastry, presently residing in the Chicago area, is the youngest ever to be named and will return to Washington in October for a presentation and open-house reception in his name.